 - Incarnates - Text by Steve Bowers

-Virtual entities which have been installed into a physical, biological body
+Virtual entities that have been installed into a physical, biological body.

 - Infomorph - Text by Anders Sandberg in his Transhuman Terminology

 An uploaded intelligence, or information entity, which resides in a virtuality environment.